 What is community transmission?

 Community transmission occurs when a disease, such as COVID-19, is transmitted within and throughout a community, rather than just from a high-risk area or population.
-For example, instead of getting the illness by traveling to China or Italy, you can become infected now from virtually anywhere in the U.S. Dr. Choi said working at the call center since its opening last week, he’s witnessed the phenomenon of community transmission in Connecticut.
+For example, instead of getting the illness by traveling to China or Italy, you can become infected now from virtually anywhere in the U.S.

 I keep hearing the term “flatten the curve.”
 What does that mean?